 Did you know that even if you wear your suits all the time you shouldn’t be dry cleaning them more than once a season?
 Limiting dry cleaning can prevent wear and tear on your clothes, save you money, and improve your health and the environment.
 Most dry cleaners use a toxic solvent known as perchloroethylene.
 Even those claiming to be green often just replace perc with another solvent.
 The best option is known as professional wet-cleaning.
 The closest wet-cleaning to campus is at Cleaner by Nature, located at 11919 Wilshire in L.A.
 (Brentwood area) and 2407 Wilshire in Santa Monica.

 Properly dispose of cleaning chemicals and other hazardous waste at a S.A.F.E.
 Center.
 Find a center near your home or use the S.A.F.E.
 Center on campus at 550 Charles E. Young Drive West.
-Check hours here or call 800-98-TOXIC.
+Check hours by calling 800-98-TOXIC.

 Instead of using traditional cleaning products that often contain chemicals hazardous to your health and the environment, try buying plant-derived, biodegradable cleaners.
 More info here.
 You can even make your own nontoxic household cleaners--cheap simple and easy using basic ingredients like vinegar, baking soda and lemons.